trueautomation/ta-docs/docs/project-setup.md

 ```bash
 cd my-project/
 ```
-Or create a new folder for your project.
+Or create a new folder for your project and proceed to it.
 E.g. :
 ```bash
 mkdir my-project
 ```